jboner/lagom-service-locator-zookeeper/README.md

-#  Lagom Service Locator and Service Registry for ZooKeeper
+#  Lagom Service Locator for ZooKeeper

 **DISCLAIMER: This is work in progress.
 This code has never been used in anger.
 Use it as a starting point and adapt it as-needed.
 I'd be happy to take pull requests.**

 This project implements the [Lagom](http://lightbend.com/lagom) `ServiceLocator` interface for [Apache ZooKeeper](http://zookeeper.apache.org) and provides a ZooKeeper-based service registry for registering and unregistering service from within the services.

+## Register service locator in Lagom

 To use it the first step is to register the service locator in Lagom by using Guice, see `ZooKeeperServiceLocatorModule`.
 It is enabled in the `reference.conf ` file:
 ```